 Adressaparken was established when Adresseavisen moved into new facilities at Verftstomta.
 The technological infrastructure of the park is a joint cooperation project between Adresseavisen, Trondheim municipality, and NTNU.
 The park is a laboratory for researchers and students at NTNU.

-Artist Wendy Ann Mansilla is hired to create Adressaparken's permanent, interactive art installation for the first three years:
+Artist Wendy Ann Mansilla is hired to create Adressaparken's interactive art installation in the tunnel:

 The Adressaparken Vision